bjellesma/Notes/mastering-odoo-development/first-application.md

 }</field>
 ```

-context will set any default values
+context will set any default values.

+# Tips

+Even though it's relatively easy to add fields through the database, this takes unnecessary space in the database